-The 2019 Framework, and the related "compliance commitments" that are now a standard part of OFAC settlements, represent a new effort by OFAC to more clearly and comprehensively communicate its expectations about appropriate sanctions compliance practices.
-OFAC made clear that the guidance is intended not only for U.S. companies, but also for non-U.S. companies that conduct business in or with the United States, with U.S. persons, or using U.S.-origin goods or services.
-U.S. and non-U.S. companies would be well-advised to study the Framework carefully because, among other things, OFAC will consider a compliance programme that follows the Framework, a mitigating factor in the event of an enforcement action.1
+The 2019 Framework, and the related "compliance commitments" that are now a standard part of OFAC settlements, represent OFAC's effort to more clearly and comprehensively communicate its expectations about appropriate sanctions compliance practices.
+OFAC made clear that the guidance is intended not only for U.S. companies, but also for non-U.S. companies that conduct business in or with the U.S., with U.S. persons, or using U.S.-origin goods or services.
+U.S. and non-U.S. companies would be well advised to study the Framework carefully because, among other things, OFAC will consider a compliance program that follows the Framework, a mitigating factor in the event of an enforcement action.1

-The Framework describes five "essential components" of an effective sanctions compliance programme ("SCP"):2
+The Framework describes five "essential components" of an effective sanctions compliance program ("SCP"):2